ThiagoHardt/thiago-hardt-portfolio/README.md

 -   **Download CV Button:** This feature enables the user to directly download a .pdf version of the developer’s CV.
 -   **Contact Form:** Allows the user (potential employer or client) to get in touch with the developer by filling a contact form that will be sent straight to his e-mail.

-### [](https://github.com/Code-Institute-Solutions/readme-template#features-left-to-implement)Features Left to Implement
+### Features Left to Implement

--   Another feature idea
+-  Possibly a **Blog** feature where the user can showcase interests and IT relatet content

 ## [](https://github.com/Code-Institute-Solutions/readme-template#technologies-used)Technologies Used